The Doctor and Adric are chilling out in N-Space.

 Sue: Nice bit of crockery, there.

-Finally, Nyssa provokes a response.
+And then Nyssa finally warrants a response.

 Sue: Is she Adric’s love interest?
 He could do better.